bit-dream/candied/README.md

 ```

 ## Missing Functionality
-Not all functionality stated in the motivation section is currently implemented in CAN-DBC.
+Not all functionality stated in the motivation section is currently implemented in DBC-CAN.
 However,
 this library is to be actively maintained and as such, all functionality is eventually intended to be implemented.

 As of writing, there is no/limited support for: